matthewscharles/instrument-maker/README.md

 - integrate a variety of tuning systems
 - expand access through ability to modify and create derivatives.

-I'm not a coder, but I care enough about this stuff to want to make it.
+I don't identify as a coder, but I care enough about this stuff to want to make it.
 Plus I have pretty intense ADHD and find it difficult to let things go.
 Instrument Maker pulls together material from around fifteen years of lectures, collaborative projects, and artistic output ([Light Recorders](http://ardisson.net/a/?page_id=440) and [Augmented Gamelan](http://augmentedgamelan.com)).
 Portions of this work were developed with the support of Drake Music: the Kellycaster, DMLab innovation challenges, and the Planted Symphony installation.
 I'm excited to think that this might form the basis for some much wider collaboration.

 Some of this code was originally developed for Max/MSP, and can possibly be made available on request; it's a bit much to develop on the two platforms in parallel right now.
 This sits alongside a couple of other projects that live in other repositories: the Light Recorder Deck (for DMX light control), and Accessible Music Technology Framework (an Arduino library with similar aims, currently on hold).